 We were told by Mondy, the kite instructor at the Rascals, that the wind picks up around 2 p.m. at this time a year (March).
 So while waiting for the wind, we headed to the beach.

-The Kalpitiya beach is a fantastic stretch of sand, really long.
+Kalpitiya Beach is a fantastic stretch of sand, really long.
 It`s golden soft sand as far as your eyes can see, it just never ends!
 And there are hardly any tourists, only local fishermen and a few Sri Lankan kids playing around and swimming.
 Yep, beach paradise!
 The swimming was also great!

 Then, after lunch, it was time for some kite surfing action!
 Yeah! 🙂

 Sadly we don`t have any pictures of us actually kite surfing, as we were too busy kiting and doing as our instructor told us.
-The lagoon was however perfect for beginner kite surfers, as ourselves, with flat (no waves at all!) and shallow water.
+The lagoon was however perfect for beginner kite surfers, like ourselves, with flat (no waves at all!) and shallow water.

-Instead we went snorkeling and dolphin watching that day.
+Instead, we went snorkeling and dolphin watching that day.
 You can read, see photos and watch a video from our Dolphin watching trip here.
 The snorkeling trip was also amazing!
 Sadly we don`t have any photos from the snorkeling, as we did not bring our camera.
 We highly recommend going snorkeling or diving outside of Kalpitiya, the offshore reefs are spectacular!
-The Bar Reef is located several kilometers off the northwest tip of the peninsula, and is said to be one of the finest dive and snorkeling sites in Sri Lanka.
+The Bar Reef is located several kilometers off the northwest tip of the peninsula and is said to be one of the finest dive and snorkeling sites in Sri Lanka.
 The trip out to the reef took about one hour each way, but it was so worth it!
 So our last day at Kalpitiya turned out to be great, despite the fact that we didn`t have wind to go kite surfing.

-Well home we were welcomed by the cutie dog Heidi, and her owner Johanna.
+Well, home we were welcomed by the cutie dog Heidi, and her owner Johanna.

 We totally fell in love with Kalpitiya and the Rascals Kite Resort!
 What a lovely place, and great kite surfing spot for us beginners!
 A million thanks to Johanna and Mondy for being such great hosts and making us feel so welcomed!
 We definitely want to come back!
-If you want to learn how to kite surf, we recommend kitesurfing in Sri Lanka.
+If you want to learn how to kitesurf, we recommend kitesurfing in Sri Lanka.

-If you want to see video of pros kite surfing in Kalpitiya, here are two that give you an impression of how it`s like kite surfing at Kalpitiya:
+If you want to see a video of pros kite surfing in Kalpitiya, here are two that give you an impression of how it`s like kite surfing at Kalpitiya: